-Natural wonder, deep chasm, the Colorado River… All of this is guaranteed when you visit Horseshoe Bend in Arizona.
+A natural wonder, a deep chasm, and the Colorado River… All of these is guaranteed when you visit Horseshoe Bend in Arizona.

-If you’re looking for natural wonders in the state of Arizona beyond the Grand Canyon, then a visit to Horseshoe Bend is an answer to your search.
-This little miracle on the Colorado River gets a lot of attention from people from all corners of the world.
-Lately, as world travel has become easier and faster, many tourists attempt to visit Horseshoe Bend on their trip to Arizona.
+If you’re looking for natural wonders in the state of Arizona beyond the famous Grand Canyon, then a visit to Horseshoe Bend is an answer to your search.
+This little miracle on the Colorado River gets a lot of attention.
+Lately, as traveling the world has become easier and faster, many international tourists also attempt to visit Horseshoe Bend during their road trips across Arizona.

 Arizona’s Natural Wonder

 Horseshoe Bend is a meander of the Colorado River.
-Its unique shape reminds of a bend in the form of an extended circular arc called horseshoe.
-Such similarity didn’t go unnoticed.
-And pretty soon the place received the name of Horseshoe Bend.
+Its unique shape reminds of a bend in the form of an extended circular arc known as horseshoe.
+Such similarity is remarkable and gives you goosebumps again and again.

 Surprisingly, this natural wonder doesn’t have any official observation decks.
-However, when you visit Horseshoe Bend, you consider it an advantage rather than disadvantage.
-With the amount of the visitors each year, the place offers plenty of unofficial lookouts to observe it from above.
+Yet in this case, it’s an advantage rather than disadvantage.
+With the amount of the visitors visiting Horseshoe Bend each year, the place reserves all its rim, packed with a plethora of unofficial lookouts, for observing the abyss from above.

 Visit Horseshoe Bend

 The astounding landmark is located near Page, Arizona.
-You can access it via 0.75-mile hike form the US Route 89.
+You can access it via 0.75-mile hike form US Route 89.
 The trail to Horseshoe Bend is fairly easy.
-However, some areas present difficulties in form of deep sand and steep ascents.
+Yet some areas present difficulties in form of deep sand and steep ascents.

-A visit to Horseshoe Bend doesn’t cost a bit.
-There is no entrance fee whatsoever.
-However, from time to time the direct access to the Horseshoe Bend trailhead might be closed due to parking lot reconstruction.
-In those cases, you either have to walk or use shuttle services to get to your destination.
+In those cases, you either have to walk or use the shuttle services to get to your destination.
 A round trip shuttle ride costs $5.
 The Temporary Shuttle Parking Lot to Horseshoe Bend is located about 2.5 miles northeast of it.
 When there is no parking reconstruction, you can park at the trailhead.
 The parking at Horseshoe Bend is about $25.